airCFO: Your Startup’s Financial Partner

 Assumptions are forward-looking statements regarding income and expenses.
 This includes factors such as:

 - How your company acquires and monetizes customers

 - Your operational costs and how they change as you grow

-- Where you have skill gaps on the team, and how you plan to fill them
+- Where do you have skill gaps on the team, and how do you plan to fill them

 Now, by playing with the lever of a financial model, you can answer various “what if” questions, known as outputs, and can manipulate your model’s levers to see the impact on revenue, expenses, and operations to facilitate decision-making.